 Board of Trustees

-- Vice President, Treasurer Ted Palles
+- President Ted Palles

 Ted has invested corporately and substantially on improvements to the workforce housing he owns and manages in Vickery Midtown.

-- Secretary Sabrina Bunks
+- Vice President Sabrina Bunks

-A champion for community service and teamwork for improvement, Sabrina also serves on the boards of six different homeowner associations in the district.
+A champion for community service and teamwork for improvement, Sabrina also serves on the boards of six different homeowner associations in the District.
 Sabrina was appointed to the Vickery Midtown Public Improvement District Board in 2010 and has served on the Vickery Midtown Executive Committee since 2014.
-She leads the Vickery Midtown Beautification Committee that has planted more than 600 trees in the community since 2018.
-She is graduate of Tulane University and an MLA graduate from Southern Methodist University.
+She leads the Vickery Midtown Open Space and Public Realm Committee that has planted more than 600 trees in the community since 2018.
+She is a graduate of Tulane University and an MLA graduate of Southern Methodist University.

 - Orlando Alameda

-A licensed Real Estate Broker, Orlando is responsible for managing the school district’s real estate portfolio, which includes over 230 schools, 12 athletic complexes, 25 administrative facilities, and various miscellaneous properties.
+A licensed Real Estate Broker, Orlando is responsible for managing the school district’s real estate portfolio, which includes more than 230 schools, 12 athletic complexes, 25 administrative facilities, and various miscellaneous properties.

 - Dustin Davidson

 Dustin has specialized in the Dallas/Fort Worth metroplex, and is responsible for sourcing financing, both equity and debt, and has been directly involved in more than $800 million in project revenue.
 He is a graduate of Princeton University with a Bachelor of Arts in History.

 - Audrey Hinton

-Audrey Hinton Audrey Hinton has lived in Vickery Midtown for 20 years.
+Audrey Hinton has lived in Vickery Midtown for 20 years.
 Her knowledge and understanding of the district and Dallas are a key benefit to her service as a trustee of the Vickery Midtown Public Improvement District board.

 - Mason Ice

-Mason Ice Mason Ice is managing partner for BARetc, an agency that focuses on adult beverage brands and consumer goods in a promotional marketing capacity.
+Mason Ice is managing partner for BARetc, an agency that focuses on adult beverage brands and consumer goods in a promotional marketing capacity.
 Mason has been in Vickery at his house for nearly two decades.
-He was on the joint task force committee for years leading up to the construction of the SoPac trail having co-founded the SoPac Friends group with others in Phase 3, years before construction started.
+He was on the joint task force committee for years leading up to the construction of the SoPac Trail having co-founded the Friends of SoPac Trail group with others in Phase 3, years before construction started.

 - W. Sandy Spurgin

-Prior to joining Northwood Retail, Mr. Spurgin was Vice President of Development for Cooper & Stebbins, LP, where he spent 10 years developing Southlake Town Square, a 3.5 million square foot master-planned downtown and regional central business district.
-During his tenure, he directed more tan 800,000 square feet of development from conceptual design and pro forma feasibility to construction completion and lease up.
+Prior to joining Northwood Retail, Sandy was Vice President of Development for Cooper & Stebbins, LP, where he spent 10 years developing Southlake Town Square, a 3.5 million square foot master-planned downtown and regional central business district.
+During his tenure, he directed more than 800,000 square feet of development from conceptual design and pro forma feasibility to construction completion and lease up.
 He was also involved in all aspects of asset management, leasing and financing.